Kindertransport: Recovery

 At the end of the war, there were great difficulties in Britain as children from the Kindertransport tried to reunite with their families.
 Agencies were flooded with requests from children seeking to find their parents, or any surviving member of their family.
 Some of the children were able to reunite with their families, often travelling to far-off countries in order to do so.
 Others discovered that their parents had not survived the war.
 In her novel about the Kindertransport titled The Children of Willesden Lane, Mona Golabek describes how often the children who had no families left were forced to leave the homes that they had gained during the war in boarding houses in order to make room for younger children flooding the country.

 United Kingdom and the United States

 In contrast to the Kindertransport, where the British Government waived immigration visa requirements, these OTC children received no United States government visa immigration assistance.
 The U.S. government made it difficult for refugees to get entrance visas.
 However, from 1933 to 1945, the United States accepted about 200,000 refugees fleeing Nazism, more than any other country.
 Most of the refugees were Jewish.

 In 1939 Senator Robert F. Wagner and Rep. Edith Rogers proposed the Wagner-Rogers Bill in the United States Congress.
-This bill was to admit 20,000 unaccompanied refugees under the age of 14 into the United States from Germany and areas under German control.
+This bill which was introduced to Congress on 9 February 1939. proposed to admit 20,000 unaccompanied refugees under the age of 14 into the United States from Germany and areas under German control.
 Most of the child refugees would have been Jewish.
 However, due to opposition from Senator Robert Rice Reynolds, it never left the committee stage and failed to get Congressional approval.